 This is absolutely brilliant and could be a really valuable service for a lot of people.

-People (like myself) who work full-time from home HATE having to get up, leave their work, go to the store, and come back to the work.
+• People (like myself) who work full-time from home HATE having to get up, leave their work, go to the store, and come back to the work.
 I can say, without a doubt, that this kills any and all momentum you’ve built up.
-If you’re a writer, graphic artist, web publisher, or web designer – good luck jumping back ON the train of creativity you had going.
+If you’re a writer, graphic artist, web publisher, or web designer – good luck jumping back ON the train of creativity after you’ve stepped off.
 It’s nearly impossible.
-But saving errands for the end of the day isn’t much better – that’s when the stores are the busiest… plus that’s when you need to be cooking supper, eating supper, reading the paper, and spending quality time with family (which naturally includes the ones who wear permanent fur coats)!
+But saving errands for the end of the day isn’t much better – that’s when the stores are the busiest… plus that’s when you need to be cooking supper, eating supper, reading the paper, and spending quality time with family (which naturally includes the ones who wear permanent fur coats).

 PetFlow is the solution to a time-crunch problem many pet lovers have and it’s just about as simple as it could possibly be.
 You search for the product/brands you want, set up a delivery schedule and check out.
 In a few days your cat or dog’s food arrives at your door.
 Think how excited your pet will be to get his or her own package.
 As we all know, they’re just like kids… and little kids at that.